kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 ## Introducing Scrutor

-You don't always need to replace the existing .NET Core DI container to get and use nice features.
+You do not always need to replace the existing .NET Core DI container to get and use nice features.
 In the beginning I mentioned the auto registration of services.
 This can also be done with a nice NuGet package called [Scrutor](https://www.nuget.org/packages/Scrutor/) by [Kristian Hellang](https://twitter.com/khellang) ([https://kristian.hellang.com/](https://kristian.hellang.com/)).
 Scrutor extends the IServiceCollection to automatically register services to the .NET Core DI container.

 > "Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection"
 > https://github.com/khellang/Scrutor

 [Andrew Lock](https://andrewlock.net) published a pretty detailed blog post about Scrutor.
-It doesn't make sense to repeat that.
+It does not make sense to repeat that.
 Read that awesome post and learn more about it: [Using Scrutor to automatically register your services with the ASP.NET Core DI container](https://andrewlock.net/using-scrutor-to-automatically-register-your-services-with-the-asp-net-core-di-container/)

 ## Update on ASP.NET Core 3.0